 Part 1 of this document provides in-depth documentation of the ENCODE data that we use, along with the subsidiary steps in working with these data (including ENCODE data processing, enhancer and enhancer-target predictions, and extended gene definitions).
 Part 2 provides details on our recurrence analyses.
 Part 3 provides in-depth discussions and data analyses regarding our TF network construction and analyses.
 Part 4 aims to expand on our generalized network analysis to cell-type specific ones to directly measure regulatory chagnes in various cancer types.
-Finally, Part 5 deals with the validation of prioritized SNVs.
+Part 5 deals with the validation of prioritized SNVs.
+Finnally, part 5 demonstrated the accessbility of files and code in our resourse.